garyPenhook/skcc_awards_calculator/README.md

 - Backup management

 ### Awards Calculator (Integrated)
-Award progress is now part of the main application.
+Award progress lives in the same window.
 Open the app and select the "Awards" tab.
+Use the toggles at the top to:
+- Enforce key types (Straight / Bug / Cootie only)
+- Decide whether missing key info counts
+- Enforce SKCC suffix rules for Tribune/Senator (historical accuracy)

 ### Command Line Awards Check
 ```bash